telefonicaid/fiware-orion/doc/apiary/README.md

-A quick receipt on how to use apiary client to render HTML from .apib in your local system:
+A quick recipe on how to use apiary client to render HTML from .apib in your local system:

 * Install apiary client (see https://github.com/apiaryio/apiary-client).
 Hint: if you have problems installing it, review if you have installed Ruby and libssl devel packages.